 default mode (base package): < description is missing! >

 enhanced mode (extension package): the MG may autonomously and immediately initiate the closure of the TLS session (dependent on property setting of tlsesc/plslink).
-The release procedures of the IP transport connection shall be delayed as long as the TLS session is successfully released (see also Appendix V.4.2.2.1).
+The release procedures of the IP transport connection shall be delayed in order for the TLS session to be successfully released (see also Appendix V.4.2.2.1).

-NOTE: extension package tlsesc allows to couple bearer control procedures for L4 and TLS, see clause 9.1.2.
+NOTE: extension package tlsesc allows to couple the bearer control procedures for L4 and TLS, see clause 9.1.2.

 If requested the MGC shall be notified by the event tlsbsc/BNCChange{Type=Rel}.